Junpengalaitp/book-reading/The Rational Male - Rollo Tomassi.md

 The book mostly focuses on dispelling the “blue pilled” fallacy of the romantic, fairy tale ideals of love and relationships Here are some important points:

 * There is no “the one.”
-The soulmate myth is a destructive one that produces oneitis.
+The soulmate myth is a destructive one that produces one it is.
 * Do not obsess over a single woman.
 No woman is so special that she’s the only one for you.
 * Power in a relationship goes to the individual who needs the other the least.
 * Just be yourself is terrible advice.
 Instead, grow and become something better.